 ffmpeg -i “D:\Videos\Leona video.mp4” -c:v libvpx-vp9 -b:v 0 -crf 30 -pass 2 -an -f webm -row-mt 1 NUL && ^

 If you want audio in your final video then we’ll need to swap that out as well.
-Instead of -an put -c:a libopus, which says copy the audio, and encode it using libopus (which is Opus, a very cool audio codec).
+Instead of -an put -c:a libopus, which says for the codec for: audio we want to use libopus (which is Opus, a very cool audio codec).
+For our purposes the default audio bitrate will be fine.7

 If you don’t need audio in the final product you can keep the -an flag in place.